 Scuba Diving Pro: Divemaster or Scuba Instructor

 Many divers turn their passion into a full-time career as a PADI Divemaster or PADI Instructor.
 But there are many opportunities to be a PADI Pro part-time, if you aren’t ready to quit your day job.
-Reach out to your local dive shop to find out if they are hiring or check the PADI job board here.
+If you’re searching for side jobs, reach out to your local dive shop to find out if they are hiring or check the PADI job board here.